 At WashU, you have access to more equipment and resources than you may know.
 While these programs are operated across the university, we have cataloged them here for your convenience.
 In addition, we have also included other services and platforms that can be utilized in the broader community, like the public library (perhaps the oldest and most established example of a communal use of material goods!)

 NOTE: Some programs below are only available to specific user types (for example, students or specific departments), which is typically noted within the listing.
-Special precautions or reduced services may be in place, or programs may not be available during COVID-adapted operations.
-Because COVID operations are ever-changing, we have listed everything and encourage you to follow the links to verify if the service is currently available.
+Because COVID continues to impact operations, we encourage you to follow the links to verify if the service is currently available.

 - WashU’s student-owned moving business, University Trucking, offers year-round rentals on numerous types of dorm appliances: mini-fridges, microwaves, and desk chairs.